About us | Contact | n%2Fa | n%2Fa

 Good reasons to travel by car

-• You intend to visit remote areas with little or no public transport.
+• You intend to visit very remote areas with little or no public transport.

-• Your main goal of visiting Switzerland is to explore the pass roads.
+• Your main goal in Switzerland is to explore the pass roads.

 • You have a huge amount of luggage.
 There are luggage transport services for train travelers, but this can be pricey if the amount of luggage is excessive.

-• You're a skilled driver and greatly enjoy exploring a country by car.
+• You’re a skilled and cautious driver and you greatly enjoy exploring a country by car.

 • You have specific reasons to avoid public transportation.